-“Early childhood educators want to promote play-based experiences and open-ended, creative opportunities with loose parts and multiple entry points,” write Lisa Porter Kuh and Iris Chin Ponte in their popular new book, Complementary Curriculum: Transform Your Practice Through Intentional Teaching“On the other hand,” the authors continue, “teachers are under increasing pressure from administrators and funders to teach academic content and discrete skills linked to assessments tied to children’s learning…Preschool curriculum can often look more like kindergarten or even first grade.”
+“Early childhood educators want to promote play-based experiences and open-ended, creative opportunities with loose parts and multiple entry points,” write Lisa Porter Kuh and Iris Chin Ponte in their popular new book, Complementary Curriculum: Transform Your Practice Through Intentional Teaching.
+“On the other hand,” the authors continue, “teachers are under increasing pressure from administrators and funders to teach academic content and discrete skills linked to assessments tied to children’s learning…Preschool curriculum can often look more like kindergarten or even first grade.”

-Heather Shumaker, author of the book, It's OK Not to Share,
+Heather Shumaker, author of the book, It's OK Not to Share, echoes Kuh and Ponte’s concern:

 “Times have changed.
 But children haven't.
 Young kids are on the same evolutionary path they've always been on.
 It's our expectations that are off.
 We're trying to make children ready for the next stage of life before natural development allows them to be ready.
 It's like expecting ten-year-olds to drive a car safely, or expecting a four-month-old to walk.”